Trusted WordPress tutorials, when you need them most.

 8. Can I Reuse Blocks in WordPress Content Editor?

-You may want to see our guide on how to create a reusable block in the WordPress content editor.
+For step by step instructions, see our guide on how to create a reusable block in the WordPress content editor.

-9. How Can I Import and Export Gutenberg blocks?
+9. How Can I Import and Export Gutenberg Blocks?

 This is especially useful if you’re building multiple websites for clients or have blog posts that use the same custom content snippets.